1jour1vin

 “Generous!”

-This beautiful cuvée is intense, generous, and complex on the palate, with a lovely long finish.
-It exudes aromas of spices and black fruits (blueberries, blackcurrants, etc.).
-A wine with tension, but also fruitiness and mineral notes that reflect its terroir well.
-Generous and powerful, it's a wine worth discovering!
+This beautiful wine is characterized by an intense, full-bodied, and complex palate, finishing with a lovely length.
+It offers exciting aromas of spices and dark fruits (blueberries, blackcurrants, etc.).
+A wine with structure, yet also featuring fruitiness and mineral notes that truly reflect its terroir.
+Full-bodied and powerful—a must-try!

-Buy your Le Conte des Floris wines at the best price in a private sale!
+Buy Le Conte des Floris wines at the best price in a private sale!

 Rated site